 incorporated as are the latest improvements where applicable.

-Invariable Hydraulic Systems and Electronic Control Equipment are provided, the
+Invariable Hydraulic Systems and Electronic Control Equipment are provided,

-easy to use visual display, which display’s machine status, machine parameters and a fault finding facility.
+operator with an easy to use visual display, which display’s machine status,

-to discuss & fit other control systems, for example :- Allen
+prepared to discuss & fit other control systems, for example :- Allen

 Bradley SLC7 or a Siemens Plc system to suit the customers requirements.

 Friction Welding: The Process